asrhou/NATMI/README.md

 ## Command Line Utilities

 NATMI is a python-based tool (see [software requirements](#software-requirements)) to construct cell-to-cell ligand-receptor communication networks from multiomics data.
-It works with with user-specified gene/protein abundance matrix files see [Required Data](#Required-Data)) or can be used to explore Tabula Muris, Tabula Muris Senis] and FANTOM5 cell atlas (see [Required Data](#Required-Data)).
+It works with with user-specified gene/protein abundance matrix files see [required data](#required-data)) or can be used to explore Tabula Muris, Tabula Muris Senis] and FANTOM5 cell atlas (see [required data](#required-data)).

 ### ExtractEdges: Extracting ligand-receptor-mediated interactions between cell types in the input transcriptome data.
 [transcriptome data--> once we agree on how we will word this in the paper, we can modify this]